ABTA’s popular training day returns in March 2023.

-ABTA’s one-day practical training day will give you the tools to effectively manage any claims you receive.
+Attend this practical training day to give you the tools to effectively manage any claims you receive.

-In light of the pandemic, the claims landscape is constantly changing alongside the evolving challenges facing travel.
+As the travel industry continues to deal with the fall out from the pandemic, the claims landscape continues to change alongside the evolving challenges facing travel.
 Whether you receive claims for breach of contract, accident on holiday or illness on holiday it’s important that you understand how to respond to all types of litigation.
 Listen to expert lawyers take you through what your legal responsibilities are when a customer makes a claim to your travel business.

 Take an in-depth look at how to handle a case to decide how to reply to a letter of claim and what steps you should take after replying.
 Learn how to investigate a claim, draft your own documents and correspondence and leave with practical tips to take back to your organisation.

-Listen to how other travel companies manage claims via industry case studies and take the opportunity to put your questions to the experts throughout the day via Q&A sessions and during the networking breaks.
+Listen to how other travel companies manage claims via industry case studies and take the opportunity to put your questions to the experts throughout the day via Q&A sessions, practical exercises and during the networking breaks.

-- Take part an in-depth practical exercise throughout the day, spend time drafting correspondence and leave feeling prepared to handle any claims you receive
+- Take part in-depth practical exercises throughout the day, spend time drafting correspondence when receiving and defending a claim, and leave feeling prepared to handle whatever comes your way

 - Leave with top tips on how to respond to claims effectively, which could cut your litigation costs